mthanjavur/Welcome-GIT-preworkapp/README.md

 My first app! :tada:

 ### App Description
 Customise your phone with uEdit Go!
-This app performs all basic user story features such as custom text, text and background color change, feature reset, etc.!
+This app performs all basic user story features such as custom text, text and background color change, feature reset, etc., all with a quick tap!

 ### App Walk-though